dwarvesf/playbook/community/how-to-take-better-screenshots-on-mac.md

 ![capturetext](assets/how-to-take-better-screenshots/cleanshot-x-all-features.mp4)

-- **All-In-One mode**: With this mode, you can specify the size and lock the aspect ratio for your screenshots.
-It also saves your last selection, so it's easier to retake your last screenshot.
+- **All-In-One mode**: This mode allows you to specify the size and lock the aspect ratio for your screenshots.
+It also saves your last selection, making it easier to retake your last screenshot.

 ![allinone](assets/how-to-take-better-screenshots/clean-shot.png)

 - **Recording Features**: Choose between recording a video or a GIF, whether to capture a specific window, custom dimensions, a part of the screen, or fullscreen.
 With our built-in video editor, you will be able to prepare a screen recording for sharing, by reducing its file size or changing the audio settings.

 ![trimvideo](assets/how-to-take-better-screenshots/trim-video.png)

 - **Open History**: Access your screenshot history.
 You can remove files from the Capture History or restore recent captures if you ever need them again.

 ### Overall
-I believe this guide will help you make great screenshots quickly with this tool.
-It does exactly what we need it to do, and we think you'll love it too.
+This guide will help you quickly make great screenshots with this tool.
+It does exactly what we need it to do, and I think you'll love it, too.
 Keep practicing with these tools—they're like the cherry on top, adding that extra something to your work.